arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 Some pitfalls concern column type changes + the read replicas going out of sync but that was a single incident that only hurt the replica.

+\*\*\*

+When using a single db I'd highly recommend adding `account_id` to every single table that contains data for multiple accounts.
+It's much easier to check every query contains `account_id`, as opposed to checking multiple foreign keys etc. Depending on the db you can then also easily export all data for a specific account using filters on the dump tool

+\*\*\*

+> Seems impractical and slow at scale to manage even a few hundred separate databases.
+You lose all the advantages of the relational model — asking simple questions like “Which customers ordered more than $100 last month” require more application code.
+You might as well store the customer info in separate files on disk, each with a different possible format and version.

+Those queries are definitely convenient early on but eventually you shouldn't be making those against that system and instead aggregate the data into warehouse.

+\*\*\*

+In my case this worked out pretty well.
+Other than data separation and ease of scaling database per-customer (they might have different behavior of read/write operations), they other benefit was that we could place customer's database in any jurisdiction, which for some enterprise customers appeared an important point, regulations wise...

+\*\*\*

+The apartment gem enables multi-tenant Rails apps using the Postgres schemas approach described by others here.

+It’s slightly clunky in that the public, shared schema tables, say, the one that holds the list of tenants, exists in every schema — they’re just empty.

+I rolled my own based on apartment that has one shared public schema, and a schema for each tenant.
+Works well.

+\*\*\*

+> Seems pretty odd.
+The closest example I can think of would be maybe salesforce?
+Which basically, as far as I can tell, launches a whole new instance of the application (hosted by heroku?) for each client.
+I'm not a 100% sure about this, but i think this is how it works.

+Not at all how Salesforce works, they take a lot of pride in their multi-tenant setup (for better or worse).
+Every org on a given instance shares the same application servers and Oracle cluster.

+If I were to make a Salesforce competitor that’s one thing I would do differently, with tools like Kubernetes it’s a lot easier to just give every customer their own instances.
+Yes, it can take up more resources - but I cannot imagine the security nightmare involved with letting multiple customers execute code (even if it’s theoretically sandboxed) in the same process, plus the headache that is their database schema.

+\-\-\-

+As snuxoll writes, Salesforce does use a shared database with tenant_id (org_id) as a column on every table.
+You can read a lot about our multi-tenancy mechanisms in a whitepaper published a while back [https://developer.salesforce.com/wiki/multi_tenant_architecture].

+\*\*\*

+There aren't a lot of benefits to doing it.
+If you have frequent migrations, then it probably isn't something you ever want to do.

+For a site I run, I have one large shared read-only database everyone can access, and then one database per user.

+The per-user DB isn't the most performant way of doing things, but it made it easier to:

++ Encrypt an entire user's data at rest using a key I can't reverse engineer.
+(The user's DB can only be accessed by the user whilst they're logged in.)

++ Securely delete a user's data once they delete their account.
+(A backup of their account is maintained for sixty days...
+But I can't decrypt it during that time.
+I can restore the account by request, but they still have to login to access it).

+There are other, better, ways of doing the above.

+\*\*\*

+How about dozens per account? :) I didn’t ship this, but I work for Automattic and WordPress.com is basically highly modified WordPress MU.
+This means every time you spin up a site (free or otherwise) a bunch of tables are generated just for that site.
+There’s at least hundreds of millions of tables.
+Migrating schema changes isn’t something I personally deal with, but it’s all meticulously maintained.
+It’s nothing special on the surface.

+You can look up how WordPress MU maintains schema versions and migrations and get an idea of how it works if you’re really curious.
+If you don’t have homogeneous migrations, it might get pretty dicey, so I’d recommend not doing that.

+\*\*\*

+Jira Cloud and Confluence use a DB per user architecture at reasonable, but not outrageous, scale.
+I can't share numbers because I am an ex-employee, but their cloud figures are high enough.
+This architecture requires significant tooling an I don't recommend it.
+It will cause you all kinds of headaches with regards to reporting and aggregating data.
+You will spend a small fortune on vendor tools to solve these problems.
+And worst of all despite your best efforts you WILL end up with "snowflake" tenants whose schemas have drifted just enough to cause you MAJOR headaches.

+\*\*\*

+I have similar.
+One PG database per tenant (640).
+Getting the current DSN is part of auth process (central auth DB), connect through PGBouncer.

+Schema migrations are kind of a pain, we roll out changes, so on auth there is this blue/green decision.

+Custom fields in EAV data-tables or jsonb data.

+Backups are great, small(er) and easier to work with/restore.

+Easier to move client data between PG nodes.
+Each DB is faster than one large one.
+EG: inventory table is only your 1M records, not everyone's 600M records so even sequential scan queries are pretty fast.

+\*\*\*

+I worked for one of the biggest boarding school software companies.
+The only option was full-service, but clients could chose between hosted by us or hosted by them.
+We didn’t just do 1 database per school, we did entirely separate hardware/VMs per school.
+Some regions have very strict data regulations and the school’s compliance advisors tended to be overly cautious; they interpreted the regulations and translated them to even stricter requirements.
+These requirements were often impossible to satisfy.
+(How can the emergency roll call app both work offline AND comply with “no student PII saved to non-approved storage devices”?
+Does swap memory count as saving to a storage device??
+Is RAM a “storage device”???
+Can 7 red lines be parallel!?!?)

+Shared DB instances would have been completely off the table.
+Thankfully, most boarding schools have massive IT budgets, so cost minimization was not as important as adding additional features that justified more spend.
+Also the market was quite green when I was there.
+Strangely, the software seemed to market itself; the number of out-of-the-blue demo requests was very high, so first impressions and conversion to paying clients was the primary focus.

+\*\*\*

 <!-- TODO: discuss on twitter -->